Sports photography

 Sports photography refers to the genre of photography that covers all types of sports.

 In the majority of cases, professional sports photography is a branch of photojournalism, while amateur sports photography, such as photos of children playing association football, is a branch of vernacular photography.

-The main application of professional sports photography is for editorial purposes; dedicated sports photographers usually work for newspapers, major wire agencies or dedicated sports magazines.
-However, sports photography is also used for advertising purposes both to build a brand and as well as to promote a sport in a way that cannot be accomplished by editorial means.
+The main application of professional sports photography is for editorial purposes.
+Dedicated sports photographers usually work for newspapers, major wire agencies or sports magazines.
+However, sports photography is also used for advertising purposes both to build a brand and to promote a sport in a way that cannot be accomplished by editorial means.

 Equipment

 Equipment typically used for sports photography includes a digital single-lens reflex (DSLR) camera or Mirrorless Camera with high continuous shooting speeds and interchangeable lenses ranging from 14mm to 400mm or longer in focal length, depending on the type of sport.
-The proper lenses are very important as they allow the photographer to reach closer or farther as quickly as possible to keep up with the game play.
+The proper lenses are very important as they allow the photographer to reach closer or further as quickly as possible to keep up with the gameplay.
 Essential accessories include a monopod or tripod for stability and extra batteries.
 Longer focal length lenses are typically used to photograph action in sports such as football, while wide angle lenses can be used for sideline and close-up athlete photos.

 Camera bodies

 The preferred camera bodies for modern sports photography have fast autofocus and high burst rates, typically 8 frames per second or faster.
-The current flagship sports DSLR cameras produced by Canon and Nikon are the Canon EOS-1D X Mark III and the Nikon D6; these are popular in professional sports photography.
-But there are multiple other camera bodies to choose from.
-If you are a fan of the latest mirrorless cameras, bodies like the Canon R5, the Canon R6, the Sony A1 and the Sony A9 offer full frame sensors to get the highest quality image without compromising ISO, Aperture, and Shutter Speed in your camera settings.
+The current flagship sports DSLR cameras produced by Canon and Nikon are the Canon EOS-1D X Mark III and the Nikon D6.
+These are popular in professional sports photography, but there are also multiple other camera bodies to choose from.
+Bodies like the Canon R5, the Canon R6, the Sony A1 and the Sony A9 offer full frame sensors to get the highest quality image without compromising ISO, Aperture, and Shutter Speed in the camera settings.